ginkgo-project/ginkgo/README.md

 Please refer to the [pyGinkgo
 repository](https://github.com/Helmholtz-AI-Energy/pyGinkgo) for the
-documentation, examples and supported versions, and to the accompanying paper [arXiv:2510.08230](https://arxiv.org/abs/2510.08230) for design and performance details.
+documentation, examples and supported versions, and to the accompanying ICPP '25 paper [pyGinkgo: A Sparse Linear Algebra Operator Framework for Python](https://doi.org/10.1145/3754598.3754648) for design and performance details.
 Note that pyGinkgo is a separate project with its own issue tracker and license.